Fractional matching preclusion of fault Hamiltonian graphs: Introduction

 A {\em fractional strong matching preclusion set} (FSMP set for short) is a set $F$ of edges and/or vertices of $G$ if $G-F$ has no fractional perfect matchings.
 The {\em FSMP number} of $G$, denoted by $fsmp(G)$, is the minimum size of FSMP sets of $G$.
 By the definition of $fmp(G)$ and $fsmp(G)$, we have the following proposition.

 \begin{proposition} \cite{LiuLiu17} Let $G$ be a graph.
 Then $fsmp(G)\leq fmp(G)\leq \delta(G)$. \end{proposition}

 In 2017, Liu and Liu \cite{LiuLiu17} considered the FMP number and FSMP number of complete graphs, Petersen graph and twisted cubes.
 Later, Ma {\em et al.} \cite{Ma18} obtained the FMP number and FSMP number of (burnt) pancake graphs.
 Ma {\em et al.} \cite{MaMao19} determined the FMP number and FSMP number of arrangement graphs.
-Recently, Zhang {\em et al.} established the FMP number and FSMP number of the $n$-dimensional restricted HL-graphs \cite{Zhang19} and $n$-dimensional torus networks \cite{Zhang20}, respectively.
+Recently, Zhang {\em et al.} \cite{Zhang19} established the FMP number and FSMP number of the $n$-dimensional restricted HL-graphs, respectively.

 In this paper, we establish the FMP number and FSMP number of $(\delta-2)$-fault Hamiltonian graphs with minimum degree $\delta\geq 3$.
 As applications, the FMP number and FSMP number of some well-known networks are determined.